By Daniel Margrain

 Highly inflated costs during a sustained period in which wages have stagnated, not only means that more people are being priced out of corporate-controlled spaces, but they are also denied the socialized interaction that are analogous to them.

-Public libraries are one of the few spaces where people can enter a world devoid of the dominant ‘infotainment’ and ‘infoadvertising’ forms of corporate culture.
-But in addition to offering an alternative to the increasingly atomizing space of the home, they provide people with the opportunity to temporarily escape from a ‘brainwashing’ narrative that portrays them as “a corrupting, anti-social group that exist outside of society.”
+Public libraries are one of the few spaces where people can enter a world free from the dominant modes of corporate culture.
+In addition to offering an alternative to the increasingly atomizing space of the home, they provide people with the opportunity to temporarily escape from a ‘brainwashing’ narrative that portrays them as “a corrupting, anti-social group that exist outside of society.”
 Think of shows like Jeremy Kyle and Benefits Street.